-"Firstly, I would like to thank to my supervisor Mr Elbrus IMANOV, Dr. Kaan UYAR, Okan DONANGIL, Ümit İLHAN for his great advise and recomendation for finishing my project properly also, teaching and guiding me in others lectures
+"First, I would like to thank to my supervisor MR.Ümit SOYER and Okan DONANGIL for his great advise and recomendation for finishing my project properly also, teaching and guiding me in others lectures

 I am greatly indepted to my family for their endless support from my starting day in my educational life until today.
-I will never forget the things that my father Mr.Celal KENDİRLİ did for me during my educational life, also I want to say thanks to my mother Mrs. Şükran KENDİRLİ.
-I dedicate my project to them.
+I will never forget the things that my parents did for me during my educational life, I dedicate my project to them.